Satisfactory Academic Progress (SAP) Policy for Financial Aid

 • Provide a personal statement that explains:

-• How his/hers personal circumstances have changed so that it will no longer impede his/hers academic progress.
+• How student's personal circumstances have changed so that it will no longer impede the student's academic progress.

-• What measures the student is taking to ensure his/hers academic success in the future, such as a reduction in enrollment, utilizing tutoring, etc. Be specific.
+• What measures the student is taking to ensure the academic success in the future, such as a reduction in enrollment, utilizing tutoring, etc. Be specific.

-• Attach supporting documentation to substantiate his/hers reason(s) for the appeal which corresponds to the periods of poor performance (i.e. medical documentation, death certificates, obituaries, doctor’s notes etc.).
+• Attach supporting documentation to substantiate the student's reason(s) for the appeal which corresponds to the periods of poor performance (i.e. medical documentation, death certificates, obituaries, doctor’s notes etc.).
 SAP Statements without corroborating documentation will be considered incomplete and be denied for the semester.

 • An updated degree plan for graduate students OR an academic plan signed by both student and Academic Advisor for undergraduate students must be included.